 Once beyond Franzensdorf, the Austrian infantry tried to make a stand.
 However, Königsegg realised that any further advance of the Prussians on the left bank could seriously endanger his main force posted on the right bank.
 He decided to break combat and to evacuate Reichenberg.

-Bevern brought back his cavalry in second line, sending I./Prinz Heinrich von Preußen Fusiliers to join the first line.
+Bevern brought his cavalry back to the second line, sending I./Prinz Heinrich von Preußen Fusiliers to join the first line.
 He then sent his infantry forward, out of the conquered entrenchments, against the retreating Austrian foot.
 Bevern also detached Grenadier Battalion Kahlden, Grenadier Battalion Möllendorf, I./Kleist Infantry and II./Prinz Heinrich von Preußen Fusiliers against the southernmost barricade to prevent Haller Infantry from attacking his right wing in flank.

-Königsegg assembled his troops retreating on both banks of the Neisse behind the Dörfelbach and then retired southwards in good order by Langenbruck to Liebenau under the protection of his rearguard confided to Lacy.
+Königsegg assembled his troops retreating on both banks of the Neisse behind the Dörfelbach and then retired southwards in good order by Langenbruck (present-day Dlouhý Most) to Liebenau under the protection of his rearguard under Lacy.

 By 11:00 a.m., the battle was finished.
-Bevern advanced up to a Heinersdorf-Eichicht line before encamping for the night.
+Bevern advanced up to a Heinersdorf (present-day Pilínkov) Eichicht line before encamping for the night.
 Furthermore, 2 bns and 5 sqns of Puttkamer Hussars secured his right flank in the woods, 2 bns secured his left flank on the right bank of the Neisse and I./Prinz Heinrich von Preußen Fusiliers occupied Reichenberg.